dominiksinsaarland/Evidence_Historical_Mind_Perceptions_Natural_Language/README.md

 And this yields the same aligned models as the one in the zip file (there might be small differences in reproductino because we did not set a seed to bootstrap the corpora, and we did not set a seed while running word2vec).

+## Questions
+If anything should not work or is unclear, please don't hesitate to contact the authors

+* Dominik Stammbach (dominik.stammbach@gess.ethz.ch)